 Holobiont biomass loss in the absence of heterotrophic nutrients

-After one year of husbandry in the absence of heterotrophic food sources, Aiptasia remained viable but had ceased any detectable asexual propagation via pedal lacerates.
+After one year of husbandry in the absence of heterotrophic food sources, no mortality was observed and Aiptasia remained viable but had ceased any detectable asexual propagation via pedal lacerates.
 Starved animals showed pronounced phenotypic differences compared to their regularly fed counterparts.
-Specifically, starvation resulted in a reduction in body size, a paler appearance, and a loss of 85 % of their dry weight (Fig. 1A,B; Student's t-test, t = 4.71, p = 0.042).
-This decline in holobiont biomass was, at least in part, driven by a strong decline in host protein content and algal symbiont density, which both decreased by more than 80 % on average when normalized to holobiont biomass (Fig. 1C,D; for host protein: Student's t-test, t = 5.39, p = 0.014; for algal symbiont density: Student's t-test, t = 3.85 p = 0.047 for algal symbiont densities).
+Specifically, starvation resulted in a reduction in body size, a paler appearance, and a loss of 85 % of their dry weight (Fig. 1A,B; Student’s t-test, t = 4.71, p = 0.042).
+This decline in holobiont biomass was, at least in part, driven by a strong decline in host protein content and algal symbiont density, which both decreased by more than 80 % on average when normalized to holobiont biomass (Fig. 1C,D; for host protein: Student’s t-test, t = 5.39, p = 0.014; for algal symbiont density: Student’s t-test, t = 3.85 p = 0.047 for algal symbiont densities).